yomete/scancorrect/packages/desktop/BUILD.md

-# Building Film EXIF Editor Desktop App
+# Building ScanCorrect Desktop App

-This guide explains how to build distributable packages of the Film EXIF Editor desktop application.
+This guide explains how to build distributable packages of the ScanCorrect desktop application.

 ## Overview